 Ed Hale (previously Ed Darling) fronts Transcendence alongside his solo career, releasing four albums since 1990.
 I don't know what the others are like, but Ballad on Third Avenue is, frankly, horrible.
 It's full of the kind of 'confessional' singer-songwriter guff that only puts him a small step above the likes of James Blunt and his vile ilk.
 In fairness, the album doesn't start too badly, but quickly deteriorates into a mish-mash of badly sung slop, including one song (this had to happen here eventually) 'featuring' that appalling Autotune effect on Hale's vocals, which is entirely and fully unforgivable.
 Fernando Perdomo plays samplotron, with flute parts on the title track and Thoughts Of California.

 Charlie Hall's On the Road to Beautiful is the worst kind of tedious, insipid dreck served up to the Christian community as worthwhile music, full of pious lyrics about how much the writer prostrates him/herself to an imaginary deity.
-Er, you may have gathered that I'm not the biggest fan of 'CCM', and this album illustrates why.
+Er, you may have gathered that I'm not the biggest fan of 'CCM' and this album illustrates why.
 I've no idea whether anyone outside said community listens to anything this awful, although I suspect they do; I don't know this kind of person.
 Highlights?
 None.
 Samplotron from the excellently-named Nathan Nockels: I'm not sure about the murky strings that pop up occasionally in My Drink (I Remember You), but the strings on the title track are a definite, while Waking Up has a gorgeous strings intro, with more later in the song.
 Shame about the lyrics, mind.
-Sounds like cellos on Beautiful Of Heaven and (heavenly?) choirs on Priceless Treasure and Rising Shout, with flutes on closer Sending.
+Sounds like cellos on Beautiful Of Heaven and (heavenly?) choirs on Priceless Treasure and Rising Shout, plus flutes on closer Sending.

 Somewhat late in the day, Mellotronically speaking, Hall & Oates' 2004 release, Our Kind of Soul, appeared, a set of mostly soul covers, handled with aplomb by the duo.
 Of course, your appreciation of this will be tempered by your tolerance for soul; low, in my case, although it's difficult to fault their delivery.
 Surprisingly, Hall or Greg Bieck play samplotron strings (along with a real string section) on Soul Violins and I'm Still In Love With You (thanks to Trevor for spotting this one), also possibly heard in the artificial-sounding string stabs on What You See Is What You Get, too.